Wanouchi, Gifu: Festivals

 The Sangyo Festival is a yearly celebration of Wanouchi's thriving industries.
 It is a chance for farmers and manufacturers to peddle their wares.
 "Takoyaki," yakisoba," baked yams, beer, and confections are available at food booths.
 Various entertainment events such as lotteries, karaoke competitions and firework displays create a carnival-like atmosphere.
 The grand finale of the 2 day fair is the Rice Cake Toss when hundreds of rice cakes are hurled into the crowd and everyone scrambles for them.
-The Sangyo festival is a great way to meet people from all walks of life in Wanouchi.
+The Sangyo festival provides an opportunity for people from various backgrounds to gather in Wanouchi.